hapax/hapax.github.io/assets/simple-physics.md

 problem in real life, also remember that you can make your web of facts much larger using Google!

-*Nonlinearity.* Another failure mode is "nonlinearity".
+*Nonlinearity.* Our final and most subtle failure mode is "nonlinearity".
 (Props to lukeprog's
 [great tutorial](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates)
 for pointing this out.)